StefanZander/lecture_notes/swcs/html/docs/milestone6.md

 !!! abstract
     __Results:__

-    - [ ] Preparation of a first draft of the scientific paper
+    - [ ] Preparation of a final version of the scientific paper
-    - [ ] Uploading of the paper to the EasyChair system
+    - [ ] Submisison of the paper to the EasyChair system
-    - [ ] Updated information in the EasyChair system (_optional_)
+    - [ ] Finalized information in the EasyChair system (updated title and abstract)